ARAVIND-NAYAK/gcf-webhook/README.md

 # gcf-webhook
-added a webhook in settings and commited changes
+added a webhook in settings and commited changes and send out an gmail